r-moreira/42-projects/get_next_line/README.md

 ---

 ## 🖥️ Test
-There is also a simple test just to see the function being performed\
+There is also a simple test just to see the function being performed.\
 Note: The project was developed on MacOS, in other operating systems there may be undefined behaviors.

 ```bash
 # Clone the repository
 git clone https://github.com/r-moreira/42-projects.git

 # Enter the project directory
 cd get_next_line/